 Five SEO Blog Tips to Increase Traffic to Your Site

-If you’re new to the writing game, you may not be aware of some of the essential steps needed to actually get in the game - steps that will make your name and brand visible.
-And, visibility is a ‘biggie’ if you want to increase traffic to your site and move forward in your writing career.
+If you’re new to the writing and marketing game, you may not be aware of some of the essential steps needed to actually get in the game - steps that will make your brand visible.
+And, visibility is a ‘biggie’ if you want to increase traffic to your site and move your business forward.

 One very interesting fact about having content online is you never know who will end up finding it.
-It could be an agent, a publisher, someone who wants to hire you for your writing style.
-You get the idea.
+It could be an a client, a potential JV partner, an agent, a publisher, someone who wants to connect.

 Why is it important to become familiar with SEO blog tips?